ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-06-error-measurement.md

 When it comes to prediction with algorithmic models like neural nets, model error is measured utilizing non-parametric resampling approaches like CV.

-We use either assumptions or data in order to adjust for the optimism, and estimate model error as accurately as possible.
+We use either data or assumptions or both to adjust for the optimism, and estimate model error as accurately as possible.

 <img width="436" height="236" alt="02" src="https://github.com/user-attachments/assets/82e5a119-608c-4af2-8ad1-f60d872582a6" />